youth activity obligation failures

 when a sanction is imposed

 Young people will get a text message or a letter when a sanction has been imposed.
+The young person will be at red in the traffic light system.

-You as their youth coach will receive a notification from YSSU via ART to let you know that the young person has been notified of their sanction.
+You (as their youth coach) will receive a notification from YSSU via ART to let you know that the young person has been notified of their sanction.

 During this period